khalid-ops/linumiz-assessment/README.md

 # linumiz-assessment
-This repository contains assessment problem solution
+This repository contains linumiz assessment problem solution for 2022.